Viveksi-Taksali-27/Chirper/README.md

 Users register using a simple signup form.

-After login, they can post tweets with text or images.
+After login, they can post chirps with text or images.

 Tweets are listed on the homepage in reverse chronological order.

-Users can edit or delete only their own tweets.
+Users can edit or delete only their own chirps.

-Search bar allows filtering tweets by text or username.
+Search bar allows filtering chirps by text or username.

 ## ScreenShots
 ![Chirper](https://github.com/Viveksi-Taksali-27/Chirper/blob/85823bfb243feafb6806395afcf3cab5c66ec613/WhatsApp%20Image%202025-10-31%20at%2011.49.56_0d672f38.jpg)